 We rented a car from Enterprise Rental Car.
 I went with this company because it was the cheapest price for a well-known rental company.
 They did not disappoint either.
 We found their counter right after baggage claim and someone walked us out to the van to be taken to the off-site location, about 5 minutes away.
 The check-in process was also quick.

 We decided to rent a car because we knew we were going to be doing a lot of adventuring, so for us, this was the cheaper option.
-You can also get a private or shared shuttle to your destination.
+You can also get a private or shared shuttle to your hotel destination.
 This is what we did in Puerto Vallarta.
 It is a very safe option, and they will make stops for an additional charge if you want to pick up groceries, pesos, etc.

 If you are looking for transportation during your stay and you did not rent a car, colectivos are great.
 They are shard minivans that run all day with main pick-up points near attractions and popular destinations for low cost.

 Akumal was about a 1.5 hour drive from the Cancun airport.
 The driving wasn’t too crazy either.
 My husband drove, but I am used to Baja Mexico, where there are huge potholes and people cutting you off constantly.
-It was one highway the whole way, Highway 307.
+There was one highway the whole way, Highway 307.

 Where we Stayed